 There’s more to Cortana than what might appear at first glance.
-Integrations with other tools such as PowerBI and native tools for Microsoft bring a lot more power to what’s already an enterprise level CRM solution.
+Integrations with other tools such as PowerBI and native tools for Microsoft bring a lot more power to what’s already an enterprise-level CRM solution.

-For instance, a simple command such as: Where are my most important customers, sorted by average purchase value, by city in a certain country?
+For instance, a simple command such as: Where are my most important customers, sorted by average purchase value, by the city in a certain country?

 Cortana can also work with intelligent filters such as trying to zone in only on customers that belong to your territory.
 Users can look up all sorts of information when they need to — including possibility of win rate for conversions in a new region or territory, overviews by partner associations, customer purchase history, most profitable product lists, sales by referrals, expected revenues off each region or territory, and more.

 One of the best features with Cortana applied to enterprises is its In-built analytics Suite.
 The Cortana Analytics suite meshes information management, big data storage, machine learning, analytics, and more.